Service Call (Appointment) Scheduling Procedures

 Scheduling an Appointment

-3. Create a service call by using TimeZest, either to send a link to a customer or by generating a link you can use internally.
+Use TimeZest to send a scheduling link to a customer or generate a link you can use internally.

-1. If it's an onsite appointment, make sure to specify the location if it's not the default.
+1. For onsite appointment, make sure to specify the location if it's not the default.

-2. If the ticket is for background work, use the TZ scheduling URL to schedule the work for the tech.
-The customer will not be notified of the appointment.
+3. If the ticket is for background work that the customer is not aware of, generate a TZ scheduling URL and schedule the work for the tech.
+The customer will not be notified.

-4. Once the service call is scheduled, the service call should appear with the tech’s name on the tech's calendar.
-If the call was scheduled on short notice, it's advisable to notify the tech via Slack.
+Once a service call is scheduled, the service call will appear with the tech’s name on the tech's calendar.
+(This sync comes from Autotask, not TimeZest.)
+If the call was scheduled on short notice, it's advisable to notify the tech via Slack DM.

 Please see also Scheduling Policies